-Filing your federal income taxes can be a complicated process, and making mistakes along the way may lead to costly penalties or a delay in receiving a much-anticipated refund.
+Filing your federal income taxes can be a complicated process, and making mistakes along the way may lead to costly penalties or delay in receiving a much-anticipated refund.

 1. Filing past the deadline

-Not filing on time can also delay any tax refund you are owed, so it pays (literally) to plan ahead and make sure you meet the deadline.
+Not filing on time can also delay any tax refund you are owed, so it pays (literally) to plan ahead and make sure you meet the filing deadline.